Kristín Anna Valtýsdóttir: Biography

 In 2005 she recorded the album Feels with Animal Collective.
 She is credited as "Doctess" on the album.
 While in the studio, Eyvind Kang heard her piano playing and asked if she'd perform solo at The Stone in New York City.

 On April 16, 2006 she performed at The Stone, appearing for the first time as Kría Brekkan, with Avey Tare of Animal Collective, playing grand piano, guitar and singing.
 The duo performed songs they later released on an LP titled Pullhair Rubeye.

 She performed her own songwriting for piano and voice for the first time April 21, 2006 at The Stone in New York under the name Kría Brekkan.

 In late 2006, Kristín acknowledged that she had left múm in the beginning of that year, and published an open letter briefly describing her thoughts on the matter.

 Kristín Anna appeared on the cover of Belle & Sebastian's 2000 Fold Your Hands Child, You Walk Like a Peasant LP with her twin sister, Gyða.

 She recorded and mixed the Black Habit LP by Rings (featuring ex-members of First Nation).
-In 2006, she did a Take-Away Show video session shot by Vincent Moon.
 She was chosen by Animal Collective to perform at the All Tomorrow's Parties festival that they curated in May 2011.
 In 2012, Kristín performed in an exhibition by fellow Icelandic artist, Hrafnhildur Arnardottir.
 In 2014, she performed at ATP Iceland and the Reykjavík Arts Festival.

 Personal life

-Kristín was married to David Portner (Avey Tare) of Animal Collective from 2006–2008.
+Kristín was married to David Portner (Avey Tare) of Animal Collective from 2006 to 2008.

 Her twin sister is Gyða Valtýsdóttir.